• Home

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The top floor, where the Library of Catalonia is now located, is home to an open-plan space that was constructed without columns to hold the main hospital wards with their high, pitched wooden ceilings.
-On the first floor, where there are now two public libraries, the layout of the three structures, which were home to administration, the kitchen and the laundry, is marked by a Gothic cross vault.
+On the upper floor, now home to the Library of Catalonia, you’ll find an open, column-free space that once housed the hospital wards, covered with high, double-pitched wooden ceilings.
+On the first floor, where two public libraries are located, the layout of the three naves—once used for administration, the kitchen, and the laundry—is marked by Gothic ribbed vaults.

-The complex is closed by the House of Convalescence, which contains one of Catalonia’s most remarkable examples of ceramic decoration and is now the headquarters of the Institute of Catalan Studies; the Royal Academy of Medicine, which conserves one of the last original 18th-century anatomical theatres; and the old Gothic chapel of the hospital complex, which was painted in 1703 by the baroque artist Antoni Viladomat i Manalt and is now an exhibition centre.
+The complex also includes the Casa de la Convalescència, which features one of the most notable ceramic decorations in Catalonia and now houses the Institut d’Estudis Catalans; the Royal Academy of Medicine (which preserves one of the last original anatomical theatres from the 18th century); and the old Gothic chapel of the hospital complex, painted in 1703 by the baroque artist Antoni Viladomat i Manalt, now used as an exhibition space.

-How do you get to the Old Hospital de la Santa Creu?
+How to get to the Hospital de la Santa Creu?

-• Did you know?
-One of the last patients to be attended at the hospital was Antoni Gaudí.
-The architect was knocked over by a tram on 7 June 1926 and taken to the Hospital de Santa Creu without initially being recognised.
-An architect priest recognised him and asked him if he wanted to be transferred to a clinic, to which Gaudí replied: “My place is here, among the poor”.
+• One of the hospital’s last patients was none other than Antoni Gaudí.
+The architect was hit by a tram on June 7, 1926, and taken to the Hospital de la Santa Creu without being recognized at first.
+A priest and an architect identified him and asked if he wanted to be transferred to a clinic.
+Gaudí replied: “My place is here, among the poor.”
 He died three days later.

-• Local’s tip: The courtyard of the old hospital contains the Rubió i Lluch Gardens, a calm place to get away from the multitudes of the city centre.
+• In the courtyard of the old hospital are the Rubió i Lluch gardens, a very peaceful spot to escape the crowds of the city center.